A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 8. Wrap with plastic wrap and refrigerate for at least 30 minutes or until chilled.

-9. When ready to use, roll one of the halves out evenly onto a lightly floured surface using a rolling pin (about 1/4-1/8 inch thick) or press it out with your hands.
+9. When ready to use, roll one of the halves out evenly onto a lightly floured surface using a rolling pin (about 1/4 to 1/8 inch thick) or press it out with your hands.
 Roll it large enough to fit a 9-inch pie pan. (about 12 inches in diameter)

-10. Place into a pie plate and trim off any excess dough if needed.
+10. Place the dough into a pie plate and trim off any excess dough as needed.

 11. Chill in the refrigerator until ready to use according to your pie recipe.